 Creating the bare-metal restore media

-Once you have download the installer, unpack it and start it up with launch-creator.exe file.
+Once you have downloaded the installer, unpack it and start it up with the launch-creator.exe file.

 Just like with ABB, media creation will allow you to choose between USB or ISO format.
 Once you have selected your destination, click Create.

 ISO file is about 635MB in size just in case someone is interested.

 Once the process has been completed, you will be ready to boot up your device that has no OS and data on it and restore it from C2 Backup directly.
 Let's how that works.

 Restoring bare-metal device from C2 Backup (ISO method)

 Is will be using ISO format for demonstration purposes.
 The reason is that you can use ISO in a PXE boot-ready environment that will allow you much faster restore options to multiple devices at the same without the need to have multiple USB keys.

 Once the computer boots up it will start to load up the C2 Backup Recovery process.

 In case you have the need to set specific network settings, you can use the network icon in the upper right corner of the window.